 5. Re-register as an employer

 If you have employees, you must close your payroll administration.
-Then register again as an employer with the Tax and Customs Administration.
+Then register again as an employer with the Tax Administration.
 You will then receive a new payroll tax number.

-Also inform your emplyees, the salary administrator, the Employee Insurance Agency (UWV), the health and safety service (arbodienst), and the pension fund that you have a new legal structure.
+Also inform your employees, the salary administrator, the Employee Insurance Agency (UWV), the health and safety service (arbodienst), and the pension fund that you have a new legal structure.

 6. Check if you need to include other data in the business records

 Perhaps there are different rules for your administration if you get a new legal structure.
-For example, it is mandatory for a bv to keep payroll records and to draw up annual accounts.
-A sole proprietorship does not need to prepare annual accounts.
+For example, it is mandatory for a bv to keep payroll records and to draw up financial statements.
+A sole proprietorship does not need to prepare financial statements.
 Also consider adjusting your website, stationery and invoices.
 Read more about keeping business records.

 7. Decide if you transfer business assets